 THE LIVES OF PAUL R. WILLIAMS

 [In architecture,] bona fide vulnerability involves caring about the specific things you find and find out about so much that you will change your position to accommodate them: invulnerable architects see and learn things too, but they have a position, or a sense of mission, early arrived at, to which the learned and seen things contribute, without the power to change it.

 — Charles W. Moore 1

 Paul Revere Williams was born in Los Angeles in 1894 and was a resident of the city his entire life until his death in 1980.
-As the first African-American member of the American Institute of Architects (inducted in 1923), Williams lived with his own unique set of formidable vulnerabilities.
-He would open his own firm at the age of 28, and within ten years would reach the first rank of residential architects in Los Angeles—signal achievements, given the time and place.
-Like many American cities in the first half of the 20th-century, a system of by-laws and covenants in L.A. kept Black and white neighborhoods strictly segregated, and there were many districts—and country clubs—where Asians, Latinos, and Jews needn’t bother to apply.
+As the first African American member of the American Institute of Architects (inducted in 1923), Williams lived with his own unique set of formidable vulnerabilities.
+He would open his own firm at the age of 28 and within ten years would reach the first rank of residential architects in Los Angeles—signal achievements, given the time and place.
+Like many American cities in the first half of the twentieth-century, a system of by-laws and covenants in L.A. kept Black and white neighborhoods strictly segregated, and there were many districts—and country clubs—where Asians, Latinos, and Jews needn’t bother to apply.
 (Today, the laws have changed, but de facto segregation persists.)

 Virtually everything pertaining to my professional life, during those early years, was influenced by my need to offset race prejudice.